A Car Warranty Myth Guide

 Dobbs Tire & Auto Centers is Here to Help

 It’s no secret that maintaining and repairing your car can be expensive, particularly at the dealerships, which is why Dobbs Tire & Auto Centers is a great non-dealer option.
 We use quality OEM and aftermarket parts, manufacturer-approved fluids, and the latest diagnostic and repair technology.
 We stand behind our work, with the exclusive “Fixed Forever Warranty,” and we’ve been serving the St. Louis area for over forty years.
-Call or stop in one of our forty locations to see how we can help you keep your car running well and keep your new car warranty in force.
+Call or stop in one of our 42 locations to see how we can help you keep your car running well and keep your new car warranty in force.